Gazebos, Awnings, Sunrooms and Studios Buyers Guide 2024

-See our assortment of Awnings below, listed in panel thickness from thickest to thinnest;
+See our assortment of Awnings and patio covers below, listed in panel thickness from thickest to thinnest;

 *psf = pounds per square foot.
 Generally, 1 pound per square foot = 1 inch of average moisture snow.
 So 24 psf means that should should clear your roof before it reaches 2 feet of snow maximum*